mlajtos/moniel/README.md

 ----------

 ## Quick Introduction
-Moniel is an attempt at creating a notation for deep learning models leveraging graph thinking.
+Moniel is one of many attempts at creating a notation for deep learning models leveraging graph thinking.
 Instead of defining computation as list of formulea, we define the model as a declarative dataflow graph.
 It is *not a programming language*, just a convenient notation that can be executed.

 Let's start with nothing, i.e. **comments**:
 ```